Setting Up Eggdrop

 No show?

 If your bot didn’t appear on IRC, you should log in to the shell and view the bot’s logfile (the default in the config file is “logs/eggdrop.log”).
-Note that logfile entries are not written to disk immediately unless quick-logs is enabled, so you may have to wait a few minutes before the logfile appears, or contains messages that indicate why your bot isn’t showing up.

 Additionally, you can kill the bot via the command line (kill pid, the pid is shown to you when you started the bot or can be viewed by running ps x) and then restart it with the -mnt flag, which will launch you directly into the partyline, to assist with troubleshooting.
-Note that if you use the -nt flag, the bot will not persist and you will kill it once you quit the partyline.
+Note that if you use the -t flag, the bot will not persist and you will kill it once you quit the partyline.

 If you’re still unsure what the problem is, try asking in #eggdrop on Libera, and be sure to include any relevant information from the logfile.
 Good luck!